skywind3000/asyncrun.vim/README.md

 - Output are displayed in the quickfix window, errors are matched with `errorformat`.
 - You can explore the error output immediately or keep working in vim while executing.
 - Ring the bell or play a sound to notify you job finished while you're focusing on editing.
+- Customizable runners and command modifiers brings you dark power of asyncrun.
 - Fast and lightweight, just a single self-contained `asyncrun.vim` source file.
 - Provide corresponding user experience in vim, neovim, gvim and macvim.